HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 BACKGROUND

 Aircraft rescue and firefighting (ARFF) services are crucial and required for the safe operation of Part 139 certificated airports.
-Many ARFF departments depend on passing knowledge and experience from leader to leader or firefighter to firefighter.
-While Federal Aviation Regulations and guidance focus on operating procedures, training requirements, and equipment requirements, airports could benefit from guidelines to develop and/or manage an ARFF department the includes training programs, leadership development, mentorship enhancment, etc.
+Many ARFF departments depend on passing knowledge and experience from leader to leader and/or firefighter to firefighter.
+While Federal Aviation Regulations and guidance focus on operating procedures, training requirements, and equipment requirements, U.S. airports could benefit from guidelines for developing or managing an ARFF department.
+These guidelines could include resources for leadership development, mentorship enhancement, training program development, etc.

 • Airport ownership models,